A relative of ours once told me that caring for the environment was a rich person’s problem.

 I went on this foraging adventure with A Chef’s Tour eager to have fun picking plants and setting traps for small game, but little did I know I’d come away with a lesson in sustainability and the affirmation that caring for the environment, regardless of who you are or where you’re from, is more important than ever.

 No time to read this now?
 Click on the red save button and pin it for later!

 A Chef’s Tour is a tour provider that offers food tasting experiences in Thailand and India.
 They liked the content I created for two of their tours in Bangkok and Chiang Mai so they invited me back to Northern Thailand to try this new foraging adventure.
 I love having these unusual experiences when we travel, especially the ones that involve food, so I was happy to accept.

 This Pai Karen Village Foraging Adventure is an overnight tour that begins in Chiang Mai or Pai.
 Wanpen the tour guide will pick you up from your hotel early in the morning then take you to the village.
 It’s located about two hours north of Chiang Mai City or 50 km from Pai.
 The overnight tour costs USD 150 per person and includes meals, lodging, and roundtrip transportation.

 Since this is an overnight tour, you’ll be staying as a guest in one of the villagers’ huts.
-Wanpen stopped at this market on the way to the village to buy some food to give as gifts.
+Wanpen stopped at this market on the way to the village to buy some local Thai food to give as gifts.
 According to her, the villagers don’t get to go to the market often so she likes to bring them small gifts whenever she can.
 From this vendor she bought some fried pork and sai oua or Northern Thai sausage.